Exus Blog Article

 The Chinese debt crisis highlights the importance of inadequate risk assessment, with a failure to build accurate pictures of borrower risk at the outset creating an inefficient system.

 Collections software allows financial institutions to use scoring tools to rate risk and flag the likelihood of delinquency; create warning lists for the highest risk customers for closer monitoring, and segment portfolios based on recovery needs and risk scores for more effective collector targeting.

 The result?
-A more efficient and streamlined process that provides tools to monitor, analyse and diagnose at-risk portfolios to help banks avoid problems further down the line.
+A more efficient and streamlined process that provides tools to monitor, analyze and diagnose at-risk portfolios to help banks avoid problems further down the line.

-Gartner’s March 2016 report on Loan Collections Technology Analysis highlights how inefficient current loan collections processes can be.
-Financial institutions often have three separate specialised departments - often operating from different geographical locations - to handle early stage delinquency, mid-to-late stage delinquency and recovery, recording collections activities separately.
+Gartner’s March 2016 report on Loan Collections Technology Analysis highlights how inefficient current loan collection processes can be.
+Financial institutions often have three separate specialized departments - often operating from different geographical locations - to handle early-stage delinquency, mid-to-late stage delinquency, and recovery, recording collections activities separately.

 According to EY’s 2017 Global Banking Outlook report, 43% of global banks stated that their top reshaping priority was to simplify or restructure business operations in 2017, while 39% wanted to develop partnerships with industry disruptors/FinTech companies.
-In addition, 63% wanted to optimise customer channels (digitisation in particular, with self-serve a focus), while 62% were keen to ensure strategic efficiency and cost-reduction.
+In addition, 63% wanted to optimize customer channels (digitization in particular, with self-serve a focus), while 62% were keen to ensure strategic efficiency and cost-reduction.